trcrsired/Portable-Cpp-Guideline/README.md

 	int a{};
 	int *pc{__builtin_addressof(a)};
 //Ok.
 GCC, clang and MSVC all support __builtin_addressof.
 It is safe to use it.
-}
+//Maybe some compilers don't support __builtin_addressof?
+Then we are screwed up for sure.
+That is the C++ standard to blame }

 /*